IceHe/lib/java/cmd/java.md

 **`-XX:+UnlockDiagnosticVMOptions`**

 - **Unlocks the options intended for diagnosing the JVM.**
-    - By default, this option is disabled and diagnostic options aren’t available.
+    - By default, this option is disabled and diagnostic options aren't available.

 #### Garbage Collection